Sign In / Sign Out

 SESE's Ronald Greeley Center supports research by ASU planetary science faculty, students, and staff, as well as the local and statewide educational communities and the general public.

-SESE has participated in eight NASA Missions, with more on the way.
+The School is participating in 12 NASA Missions, with more on the way.

-SESE has over 30,000 individual meteorites, the largest university collection in the world.
+The School has over 40,000 individual meteorites, the largest university collection in the world.

-SESE is one of only seven universities capable of building NASA-certified deep space hardware.
+The School is one of only five universities capable of building NASA-certified deep space hardware.